Is it Best to Buy A, B, or C Shares?

 - When C Shares Are Best: This share class is usually the best idea when you'll be holding your mutual fund shares for a short period of time (more than one year but less than three).
 You don't pay a front load but a back load is sometimes charged if you sell the fund within one year.
 The ongoing 1.00% level load gets expensive over time, which is why these are best for one to three years.

-Most importantly, still try to keep costs as low as possible and only buy funds that are suitable for your investment goals and risk tolerance.
+The primary differences between the various share classes of mutual funds is their fee structure.
+Paying fees or sales charges generally makes the most sense when you are getting advice from a financial professional who gets paid by commission.
+Most importantly, investors should try to keep costs as low as possible and only buy funds that are suitable for their investment goals and risk tolerance.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.